VMware Server Monitoring

 Be alerted when resource consumption crosses critical thresholds

+With OpManager's VMware performance monitoring feature, monitor VMware real-time and historical performance stats.
 Over 30 critical availability and performance monitors are pre-configured with thresholds, waiting for you to only assign notification profiles whenever they are crossed.
 Alert mechanisms include via SMS, email, web alarms, RSS feed and Twitter DMs.
-You can even set-up auto-remediation actions through custom scripts e.g. restart a Windows service in the VM instance when CPU allocated crosses 90%.
+With OpManager's VMware network monitoring tool, you can even set-up auto-remediation actions through custom scripts e.g. restart a Windows service in the VM instance when CPU allocated crosses 90%.

 Know which ESX servers are running low on resources